-In the 2013 Scorsese movie; “The Wolf of Wall Street”, the lead character; Jordan Belfort lost his job as a Wall Street stockbroker in the aftermath of Black Monday; the largest one day stock market drop in history and short of options, went to work at a disreputable brokerage firm.
+In the 2013 Scorsese movie; “The Wolf of Wall Street”, the lead character; Jordan Belfort lost his job as a Wall Street stockbroker in the aftermath of Black Monday; the largest one day stock market drop in history.
+Short of options, he went to work at a disreputable brokerage firm.

-There, he made a discovery; he could make a lot of money dealing penny stocks because they had a much higher commission than the blue-chip stocks he used to deal as a Wall Street broker.
-All he had to do was leverage his considerable sales expertise to convince people to buy these stocks and he would be a wealthy man.
+There, he made a discovery; he could make a lot of money dealing penny stocks because they had a much higher commission than the blue-chip stocks he used to deal with as a Wall Street broker.
+He only needed to use his considerable sales expertise to persuade people to buy these stocks, and he'd be a wealthy man.

-Doge has a similar appeal to penny stocks.
-While there are older, more valuable and more widely accepted crypto assets available on the market, this particular cryptocurrency is one of the most volatile around and as such, savvy traders only need to hold them for short periods to make profits by taking advantage of Dogecoin’s volatility.
+Doge's appeal is comparable to that of penny stocks.
+While there are older, more valuable, and more widely accepted crypto assets on the market, this cryptocurrency is one of the most volatile, and as such, savvy traders only need to hold them for short periods of time to profit from the volatility of Dogecoin.

-This has opened the way for the coin to appreciate in value and now, with a market cap of over $29 billion, there is optimism that the value of Doge will continue to climb and eventually cross the $1 threshold.
+This has allowed the coin's value to rise, and with a market cap of more than $29 billion, there is hope that the value of Doge will continue to rise and eventually cross the $1 threshold.

 Brief history of Dogecoin

-The idea of Dogecoin was conceived on November 27, 2013 when Billy Marcus reached out to another software engineer, Jackson Palmer to discuss making a joke the latter had cracked earlier, “investing in Dogecoin- pretty sure it’s the next big thing”, a reality.
-A week later, the new coin was live.
+On November 27, 2013, Billy Marcus contacted another software engineer, Jackson Palmer, to discuss making a joke the latter had made earlier, "investing in Dogecoin- pretty sure it's the next big thing," a reality.
+The new coin went live a week later.

 Many people were taken aback when the value of Dogecoin skyrocketed by 300 percent just a month after its launch.
-This sudden rise was even more impressive because Bitcoin and many other altcoins were dropping in value at the time after the Chinese government forbade their banks from investing in Bitcoin.
+This sudden rise was all the more impressive given that Bitcoin and many other altcoins were losing value at the time after the Chinese government prohibited their banks from investing in Bitcoin.

-After that, the value continued to rise even further, buoyed by the attention of social media users and Redditors as well as celebrities like Snoop Dogg, Mark Cuban and the unofficial patron of Dogecoin; Elon Musk.
+Following that, the value continued to rise, buoyed by the attention of social media users and Redditors, as well as celebrities such as Snoop Dogg, Mark Cuban, and Dogecoin's unofficial patron, Elon Musk.

 How it became popular

-Meme culture is very popular so this new coin, established off a joke made about a popular meme quickly gained a community of dedicated followers.
-This community started to trade Doge and use it to tip others in their social circles and soon it became a massive social media trend, catching the attention of millions worldwide and becoming mainstream.
+Meme culture is extremely popular, so this new coin, based on a joke about a popular meme, quickly gained a devoted following.
+This community began trading Doge and using it to tip others in their social circles, and it quickly became a massive social media trend, capturing the attention of millions around the world and becoming mainstream.

-Although the value of Dogecoin has soared, its biggest asset is the community of ardent followers who remain committed to “raising the value of Doge to the moon”.
-To them, Dogecoin exists as an icon to rally around and thumb their noses at the establishment.
-(In this case, conventional money, Bitcoin and other established altcoins)
+Although the value of Dogecoin has risen, its most valuable asset is the community of devoted supporters who remain dedicated to "raising the value of Doge to the moon."
+To them, Dogecoin exists as an icon around which they can rally and mock the establishment.
+(In this case, traditional money, Bitcoin, and other well-known altcoins)

-As previously mentioned, the volatility of this coin also makes it very popular in the crypto community as savvy investors can take advantage of the regular price changes to make profits by applying the day-trading strategy.
+As previously stated, the volatility of this coin makes it very popular in the crypto community because savvy investors can profit from the regular price changes by employing the day-trading strategy.

 Links to Elon Musk

-One of the foremost public figures to take an interest in Doge is Elon Musk.
-While many have criticized the Tesla Motors CEO’s posts about Doge as borderline market manipulation, he has stayed on the right side of the law due to crypto laws being different from traditional stock market laws.
+Elon Musk is one of the most prominent public figures to be interested in Doge.
+While many have criticized Tesla Motors CEO Elon Musk's posts about Doge as borderline market manipulation, he has remained on the right side of the law due to the differences between crypto and traditional stock market laws.

-The South African billionaire has a massive influence on the value of Doge and has taken advantage of that on several occasions, posting about the coin on social media and in interviews.
-He even mentioned the crypto asset when he appeared on Saturday Night Live, calling it "a hustle" at one point, causing the value to drop.
+The South African billionaire wields enormous power over Doge's value and has used it on several occasions, posting about the coin on social media and in interviews.
+He even mentioned the cryptocurrency asset on Saturday Night Live, calling it "a hustle" at one point, causing the value to drop for a while.

-It has not been all plain sailing for Dogecoin, however as there have been some setbacks along the way.
+However, Dogecoin has not had an easy ride, as there have been some setbacks along the way.

-"I have a lot of faith in the Dogecoin core development team to keep the software stable and secure, but I think it says a lot about the state of the cryptocurrency space in general that a currency with a dog on it, which hasn’t released a software update in over 2 years, has a $1B+ market cap," one of the co-founders said, questioning how a joke coin came to be worth so much.
+"I have a lot of faith in the Dogecoin core development team to keep the software stable and secure, but I think it says a lot about the state of the cryptocurrency space in general that a currency with a dog on it, which hasn't released a software update in over 2 years, has a $1B+ market cap," one of the co-founders said, questioning how a joke coin came to be worth so much.

-Also, top crypto analysts have labeled Doge an “elaborate pump and dump scheme”, a characteristic that if correct, it would share with the penny stocks preferred by the infamous Wolf of Wall Street.
+Furthermore, top crypto analysts have labeled Doge as a "elaborate pump and dump scheme," a trait that, if true, it would share with the penny stocks preferred by the infamous Wolf of Wall Street.

 Long and short-term predictions

-The volatility favored by many traders means that any predictions for a short-term Doge revival/loss are very likely to be drawn in the sand.
-Long-term, experts have predicted that by the end of the year, the value of Doge should have crossed $1.
+Because of the volatility that many traders prefer, any predictions for a short-term Doge revival/loss are very likely to be drawn in the sand.
+Experts predict that by the end of the year, the value of Doge will have surpassed $1.

-With that being said, this isn’t a coin you commit the bulk of your funds to.
-Only take small positions day-to-day and as with other crypto assets, invest with funds you do not mind losing.
+That being said, this is not a coin to which you should devote the majority of your resources.
+Take only small positions on a daily basis, and, as with other crypto assets, invest with money you don't mind losing.

 - Can I trade Dogecoin on Obiex?